MTA Bus Operator Exam Prep Course & Practice Questions

-This is included in the exam because it allows the MTA to know if the test-taker has sufficient problem solving skills needed to become an effective MTA bus operator.
+This is included in the exam because it allows the MTA to know if the test-taker has sufficient problem-solving skills needed to become an effective MTA bus operator.

-After all, they will need to make good decisions or judgement calls in the field on their own when a problem appears and a senior operator or coworker isn’t there to help them know which is the best course of action to take.
+After all, they will need to make good decisions or judgment calls in the field on their own when a problem appears and a senior operator or coworker isn’t there to help them know which is the best course of action to take.

 Similar to the deductive reasoning subject, here, the candidate has to come to a logical conclusion by looking at a set of pictures, numbers, scenarios, objects, or even just words or letters.